lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * ID_CRED_x = { TBD4 : uri }, for x = I or R,

 ID_CRED_x MAY contain the actual credential used for authentication, CRED_x.
 For example, a certificate chain can be transported in ID_CRED_x with COSE header parameter c5c or x5chain, defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}.
+ID_CRED_I and ID_CRED_R MAY be of different types.

 CWT and UCCS are transported with the COSE header parameter registered in {{cwt-header-param}}.